go-benchmark-kvstore/docker-volume-mkfs/README.md

 Features:

-- Creates volumes with freshly formatted partitions with xfs file system.
+- Creates volumes with freshly formatted partitions.
+- Supports `ext4` (default, unless changed through CLI) and `xfs` file systems, which you can choose using volume option `fs`.
 - Discarding volumes is quick (just unmount).
 - When partition gets full, the volume gets full.

-Limitations:

-- Currently hard-coded to use the xfs file system to format partitions.

 ## Installation